Jay Keep BSc (Hons) MBACP Counselling & Psychotherapy

 We are self-governing and are responsible for ourselves.

 In recognition of the uniqueness of each individual, I am aware that needs and expectations also differ from client to client.
-I aim to address that by offering a kind of therapy that draws from various evidence-based disciplines within the counselling framework, that may include some creative work and education, as well as talking therapy
+I aim to address that by offering a kind of therapy that draws from various evidence-based disciplines within the counselling framework, that may include some creative, and educational work, as well as talking therapy.

 I also strongly believe that it is the strength of the relationship between client and therapist that provides the solid foundation for the work.
 This stems from my genuine interest in you and your issues.
 I do not judge, diagnose or label.
 I am always authentic and respectful.

 I am also mindful that we humans are more than the sum of our parts and therefore take a holistic view that incorporates the emotional, psychological, physical and spiritual implications of you and view it in the context of your current life circumstances.
 I do not see myself as the expert in the room, but as someone who walks alongside you in your quest for deeper awareness of self and others.

 I offer Wellbeing Coaching when work with Chronic Fatigue.
 Coaching differs from Counselling & Psychotherapy, it is more future focussed and goal oriented.
 This work is conducted in collaboration with The Chrysalis Effect Online Recovery Programme (CEORP)

 I am happy to discuss flexible appointments that accommodate your lifestyle.

 I look forward to hearing from you.

 I offer concessionary rates for